 - Celltex has acquired an intellectual property license and signed multi-year research study with Texas A&M Health Science Center. - Houston-based biotechnology company, Celltex, a multi-year research study investigating potential therapies for Alzheimer's disease using autologous mesenchymal stem cell (MSC)-derived exosomes.
 His team will test the efficiency of these exosomes to reduce brain inflammation and assist in repair of neuronal damage related to Alzheimer's disease. - There are more than five million Americans living with Alzheimer's.
 We are hopeful that this research might someday treat the disease effectively by stopping or delaying the neuronal damage.
 Alternatively, exosomes may rejuvenate the networks of surviving but sick neurons via antiinflammatory and neuroprotective effects.

 Healthy brain

 Alzheimer's brain

-damaging areas involve thinking, planning and remembering.
+Shrinkage is especially sever in the hippocampus, an area of the cortex that plays a key damaging areas involve thinking, planning and remembering.
 Ventricles (fluid-filled spaces within the brain) grow larger.